kimpro82/GodSaveTheQueen/DART Crawling/README.md

-There are definitely devotional support from a husband to his wife's paper writing.
+Here are definitely devotional support from a husband to his wife's paper writing.

 ## Links